 If you want a conversation-starter, think outside the box with something like a deconstructed chandelier (one that breaks away from traditional, round chandelier forms) or hanging multiple pendants above your dining table.
 You’ll find lighting, especially of this type, is an amazing avenue to express your artistic self.

 With these basics in mind, you will find that choosing the right chandelier for your dining room is not that difficult, after all.
-If you need a little more guidance, however, be sure to call the dining room lighting (and dimmer) experts at 866 428 9289.
+And, if you need some more inspiration, take a look at our chandelier lighting ideas.